Skip to content

 time_complexity.rb

-Figure 2-11 and code simulate the cell division process, with a time complexity of \(O(2^n)\):
+Figure 2-11 and the following code simulate the cell division process, with a time complexity of \(O(2^n)\).
+Note that the input \(n\) represents the number of division rounds, and the return value count represents the total number of divisions.

 time_complexity.py